Large deviations in non-Markovian stochastic epidemics

 To determine the outbreak size distribution within the SIR model, we write the corresponding non-Markovian master equation for the probability $P_{S,I}$ to find $S$ susceptibles and $I$ infected at time $t$, which reads~\cite{vilk2024gene,vilk2024escape}

 In both infection and recovery, the dynamics depend on the full time history via the memory kernels $\Mem{i}$.
-The latter can be found by Laplace-transforming the master equation and using the specific structure of the WT distributions, $\psi_i(t)$, see SI, Sec.~A. Even though the SIR dynamics has no metastability, and includes an infectious wave which quickly dies out, to explore the final outbreak distribution it suffices to look at the asymptotic late-time dependence of $\Mem{i}$ in the limit of $t\to \infty$~\footnote{ This is justified by the fact that for $N\gg1$ the epidemic duration is still much longer than the typical relaxation time of the system~\cite{turkyilmazoglu2021explicit}.}.
+The latter can be found by Laplace-transforming the master equation and using the specific structure of the WT distributions, $\psi_i(t)$, see SI, Sec.~A. Even though the SIR dynamics has no metastability, and includes an infectious wave which quickly dies out, to explore the final outbreak distribution it suffices to look at the asymptotic late-time dependence of $\Mem{i}$ in the limit of $t\to \infty$~\cite{turkyilmazoglu2021explicit}~\footnote{This is justified since for $N\gg1$ the epidemic duration is still much longer than the system's relaxation time~[57].}.
 Below we will also provide numerical justification for this claim.
-Thus, we use the final value theorem (FVT): $\lim_{t\to\infty} f(t)=\lim_{u\to0} u \tilde{f}(u)$, for the memory kernel functions, where $u$ is the Laplace variable.
+Thus, we use the final value theorem: $\lim_{t\to\infty} f(t)=\lim_{u\to0} u \tilde{f}(u)$, for the memory kernel functions, where $u$ is the Laplace variable.
 Defining the normalized asymptotic memory kernels: $ \Memf{i}:=(1/N)\lim_{t\to\infty} \Mem{i}(t)=(1/N)\lim_{u\to0} \Memlap{i}(u)$ (see details in the SI, Sec.~A) and using~(\ref{masterSIR}), we obtain the effective late-time master equation for the SIR model

-This is one of the main results of this work.
-The asymptotic memory kernels, $\Memf{1}$ and $\Memf{2}$ are the effective infection and recovery rates under Markovian infection and non-Markovian (gamma-distributed) recovery.
-While for $\alpha=1$ we recover the usual rate of $x_i$, decreasing $\alpha$ increases the recovery rate and greatly alters the dynamics.
+where $\Memf{1}$ and $\Memf{2}$, are the effective infection and recovery rates under \black{non-Markovian (gamma-distributed) infection and Markovian recovery.
+For $\alpha=1$ (exponential infection), we recover the Markovian rate} $\Memf{1}=R_0 x_s x_i$, whereas decreasing $\alpha$ increases the infection rate and greatly alters the dynamics.
+Notably, $\Memf{1}$ and $\Memf{2}$ can also be found for other choices of WTs, see SI, Sec.~B.